Boccca2014/CodeGra.de/docs/guides/setting-up-capturepointstest.rst

 with a Python3 Regular Expression.
 This output should be a **number between 0 and 1**.

+1. Press the ":fa:`plus` **Capture Points**" button to add a new Capture Points test to your Test Category.

-1. Input which program you want to execute.
+2. Input which program you want to execute.

-2. Specify the **Python3 Regex** with which you want to capture the output.
+3. Specify the **Python3 Regex** with which you want to capture the output.
 By default this captures a single float.
 This number is multiplied by the **weight** to get the amount of points.

    .. note::